bblfsh/uast-viewer/docs/cases/controlled.md

                 </div>

                 {/* the component becomes controlled
-                    when onNodeHover and onNodeToggle props are passed */}
+                    when onNodeHover or onNodeToggle props are passed */}
                 <UASTViewer
                     uast={this.state.uast}
                     onNodeHover={this.onNodeHover}